cortex-lab/phy/docs/performance.md

 Feature, Amplitude, and scatter views, and 20 for histogram and Probe views.
 These limits control what a view plots; they do not change the table selection.

+Waveform, Amplitude, and Correlogram views also defer selection plotting while their dock is hidden or in an inactive tab.
+Their public cluster selection is updated immediately, but the canvas is redrawn only when it becomes visible.
+Only the latest pending selection is retained.

 ## How spikes are chosen

 The standard selector samples up to the configured number independently from